67 Worked Examples: Airfoils & Wings

 \[ C_L = \sqrt{ \frac{A}{B} } = \sqrt{ \frac{0.035 \pi \, A\!R}{1.35} } \]

-and this will be the lift coefficient to obtain the maximum lift-to-drag ratio.
+This will be the lift coefficient used to obtain the maximum lift-to-drag ratio.

 For A\!R = 5 then the C_L for best C_L/C_D is